2024 Icelandic parliamentary election: Electoral system

 The 63 members of the Althing are elected by open list proportional representation in six multi-member constituencies, with 54 seats allocated to parties at the constituency level with no electoral threshold, and 9 leveling seats assigned to party lists at the national level in order to ensure proportionality with the election result, with a threshold of 5 percent required.
 The 54 constituency seats are distributed within each constituency according to the D'Hondt method.
 Election lists are determined by parties; although voters have the option of altering the order of candidates or striking out particular candidates entirely, this rarely has any effect on the result.

 The number of voters per parliamentary seat varies significantly between the constituencies of Iceland.
 The number of seats per constituency was determined by law in 1999 and is not updated before each election except when the number of voters per representative in the most represented constituency reaches half the number of voters per representative in the least represented constituency.
 The constitution stipulates that in this case, a constituency seat should be transferred from the most represented constituency to the least represented constituency.
 This has happened twice since 1999, in both cases transferring a constituency seat from the Northwest constituency (a large rural constituency) to the Southwest constituency (a relatively small constituency in area, adjoining the capital city).
 In the 2021 election, the number of eligible voters for each seat in the Southwest was 5671.5, more than double the 2693.5 eligible voters for each seat in the Northwest.
-According to the constitution, this means another transfer of a constituency seat from the Northwest to the Southwest before the next parliamentary election.
+According to the constitution, this means another transfer of a constituency seat from the Northwest to the Southwest before this election.